Kanga Cup: Format

 The tournament is run as an open cup consisting of both male and female competitors with teams from diverse backgrounds including clubs, schools, associations and community groups coming together to compete in age groups ranging from U9s to U18s.
 Age groups are broken up into three divisions based on skill level where elite teams can face off against each other and social teams can play each other and enjoy themselves.
 Three categories are offered in most divisions.

 Cup Competition: Premier League teams, division one teams or district representative teams.

 Plate Competition: Newly promoted division one teams and division two teams.

 Shield Competition: Developing teams from lower placed divisions.

 Participants

 International countries

 The Kanga Cup provides an opportunity for participants to meet players from all over Australia as well as the world.
-Past international participants have included: Chile, Chinese Taipei, Denmark, England, East Timor, Fiji, Georgia, Hungary, India, Indonesia, Italy, New Zealand, People’s Republic of China, Philippines, Russia, South Africa, South Korea, the United States, Ghana, Singapore and others.
+Past international participants have included: Chile, Taiwan, Denmark, England, East Timor, Fiji, Georgia, Hungary, India, Indonesia,Thailand,Italy, New Zealand, China, Philippines, Russia, South Africa, South Korea, the United States, Ghana, Singapore and others.
 Social and cultural exchange is encouraged between competitors throughout the tournament, with a wide range of social activities available for participants and officials making the tournament a "cultural festival of football".